 University policies are reviewed by and approved by the President, after the policy management process described in this policy and final review by the Office of General Counsel.
-The President may decide to issue, revise or withdraw university policies on his or her own volition at any time.
+The President may decide to issue, revise or withdraw university policies on their own volition at any time.

 The principal responsibility for proposing new university policies, or proposing amendments or modifications to existing university policies, rests with the applicable Responsible Official who has responsibility for the substantive area.

 For example, university policies relating to research or academic matters reside with the Provost, who consults with the Faculty Senate as appropriate.
-University policies relating to budgetary, financial and accounting matters (including research accounting) primarily reside with the Vice President for Finance.
-University policies relating to facilities, housing and dining, human resources, police and other general areas of University administrative operations primarily reside with the Vice President for Administration.
+University policies relating to budgetary, financial and accounting matters (including research accounting) primarily reside with the Executive Vice President for Finance and Administration.
+University policies relating to facilities, housing and dining, human resources, police and other general areas of University administrative operations primarily reside with the Executive Vice President for Finance and Administration.